tpbrisco/cfopscon/README.md

   - module=_module.py_ - module located in modules/ area
   - data=_mod\_specific_ - module-specific comma-seperated list
   - debug=_False_ - module-specific debugging

+### errands\__deployment-prefix_ options
+- allow=["regexp", "regexp"]

+> Sections named "errands_[deployment]" contain an "allow" ACL of errands
+> that can be run for the matching deployment.
+If a deployment name
+> starts with "depl-prefix", then the list of errand regular expressions
+> will be applied as an ACL indicating whcih errands can be run.
+If there is
+> no errand ACL for a deployment, the default is to allow all errands.

 ## Limitations
 - running multiple instances of the process running doesn't work